Bowdoin College Title IX Policy

 - At the request of a party or at the College’s discretion, this hearing may be held virtually, with the parties in separate rooms, using a platform that allows participants to simultaneously see and hear each other.
 In all instances the live hearing will be audio-recorded; the recording will be available to the parties for inspection and review.

 - The Hearing Officer will preside over the hearing.
 The parties’ advisors, but not the parties themselves, will be permitted to ask the opposing party and any other witnesses in the matter all relevant questions, including those challenging credibility.
 Advisors will not be permitted to make opening or closing statements, but parties may, if they wish.
 Such statements will be directed to the Hearing Officer and not the opposing party.
-The Hearing Officer will establish rules of decorum that advisors and parties must follow, and which will be communicated with the notice of the hearing.
+The Hearing Officer will establish rules of decorum and a hearing guide that advisors and parties must follow, and which will be communicated with the notice of the hearing.
 If a party does not have an advisor at the hearing, the College will provide an advisor, who need not be an attorney, to that party at no cost, for purposes of conducting cross-examination.

 - The Hearing Officer will make determinations in real time regarding the relevance of questions posed by advisors and will explain any decisions to exclude evidence.
 The formal rules of evidence will not apply.
 Advisors may object to questions posed by the other party’s advisor on the grounds of relevance only.